puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 series = ["Integrating games to the server"]
 +++

-After we launched Puzzmo, we sort of hit this moment of _"well... what now?"_.
-Zach & I had such a complete vision of what we wanted to build for v1 from the get-go, and we all had taken some extra time for polish pass, so to a __reasonable__ extent, we had a solid version one.

-We'd never _really_ talked about version two, and on top of that, our team had just tripled in the last month.
+After we launched Puzzmo, there was this moment of _"well... what now?"_.
+Zach and I had such a complete vision of what we wanted to build for v1 from the idea phase 3 years ago.
+We even got a bit of extra time for polish pass due to wanting the acquisition to happen before launch, so to a __reasonable__ extent, we had a solid version 1 we were proud of.
+We'd never _really_ talked about version 2 in concrete though, and on top of that, our team had just tripled in the last month.
 So - _what now?_

-If you'll permit me to simplify, after weeks of discussion, we concluded that the path to a Puzzmo version two is _"Weird Puzzmo"_.
+To simplify, after weeks of discussion, we concluded that the path to a Puzzmo version two is _"Weird Puzzmo"_.
 Our main competitors are less nimble (they tend to have significantly larger support backlogs) and often aim to project a very serious tone.
-If we ship fast, experiment often and present ourselves as a more playful approach to daily puzzles - then we'd ideally be competing on our strengths.
+If we ship fast, experiment often and present ourselves as a more playful approach to a daily puzzle space - then we'd ideally be competing on our strengths.

 OK.
-So...
+Well...
 How do we do that?

-This blog post tries to cover the technical under-the-hood changes which I felt were necessary to get us to a point where weird Puzzmo was even possible.
+This blog post tries to cover the technical "under-the-hood" changes which I felt were necessary to make weird Puzzmo possible.

-For a lot of our users, the sense that something interesting was happening to Puzzmo started on April 1 2024.
-For alpha users, they'd be used to the idea that we take April Fools seriously, 2023's had Really Bad Chess simply play as the default chess board arrangement.
-For 2024, it was the first day we shipped something weird across all games.
+For a lot of our users, the sense that something interesting was happening to Puzzmo started on April 1 2024, it was the first day we shipped something weird across all games:

 [What did that look like](https://www.puzzmo.com/today/2024-04-01):